Self-Guided Inner West Street Art Walk

-If you like Street Art, you will love this self-guided Inner West Street art walk through St Peters, Enmore, and Newtown.
-A word of warning, this is not a short walk, the whole thing will take you a good half day or longer if you stop for eats.
+If you like Street Art as much as I do, you will love this self-guided Inner West Street art walk through St Peters, Enmore, and Newtown.
+A word of warning, this is not a short walk, the whole thing will take you a good half-day or longer if you stop for eats.
 If you have limited time or energy, you could choose just to do a portion of it.
 Buses run along these streets back to the city.

 Recently on a particularly perfect sunny day, I went exploring some of my favourite inner west suburbs on a mission to find some great street art.
-This area has a large number of great works to choose from thanks in part to a Marrickville Council, who have over the years built good relationships with local artists through their Perfect Match program.
-I thought I would write up my walk in case anyone would like to follow a similar route.
-I also made a map.
-Where I could find out the name of the Artist I have included it but if you know of any that I have not included, please leave me a comment.
+This area has a large number of excellent works to choose from thanks in part to Marrickville Council, (now Inner West Council) who have over the years built good relationships with local artists through their Perfect Match program which has been replaced by a new program.

-Originally this post was going to be all about the art, but there is so much great food in this area I have added lots of eating (and drinking) suggestions which may make it hard for you actually to complete the walk in one day.
+Originally this post was going to be all about the art, but there is so much great food in this area I have added lots of eating (and drinking) suggestions which may make it hard for you actually to complete the walk in half a day.

 Stop 1 – Mays Lane St Peters

-After a short wander up to the main road, the Princes Highway, you will notice some tall brick stacks from the highway.
-This area is Sydney Park; it was once a brickyard but in recent years has been converted into a fantastic space with bicycle tracks, a community garden, picnic areas, and wetlands.
-It’s hard to imagine this little oasis from the highway, but there you go.
+Wander up to the main road, the Princes Highway, you will notice some tall brick stacks from the highway.
+This area is Sydney Park; once a brickyard in recent years has been converted into a fantastic space with bicycle tracks, a community garden, picnic areas, and wetlands.

 Step 2 – Darley Street/Darley Lane- Welcome to Newtown

 Head one block down to Darley Street.
-On the corner are the Botany View Hotel and a newer work that was part of this year’s Marrickville Council art program
+On the corner are the Botany View Hotel and a fitting ode to Newtown that highlights some of the suburbs icons.
+This was part of the 2017 Marrickville Council art program

-Go back to King Street and on the next corner you will find Darley Lane and a very chilled out elephant 🙂
+Go back to King Street and on the next corner Darley Lane there was once a very chilled out elephant 🙂 Sadly no more.
+I have decided not to show you the new work because I prefer this one.

-If you are in need of sustenance before you get too far into the walk, you will find plenty of good options along the first part of our walk
+If you are in need of sustenance before you get too far into the walk, you will find plenty of good options along this section of King St

-My favourite food spots at this end of King Street are
+My favourite food spots along this stretch of King Street are:

-- Foodarama has great coffee and a very decent breakfast menu.
+- Foodarama has excellent coffee and a very decent breakfast menu.

-- Parliament on King – a tiny cafe that has a big heart a ton of interesting things to look at.
+- Parliament on King – a tiny cafe that has a big heart a lot of interesting things to look at.

-- Tea Totaler – Coffee not you thing?
+- Tea Totaler – Coffee not your thing?
 No problem, this gorgeous tea shop will be hard to resist.

 - Pastizzi Cafe – warm pastries with a variety of sweet and savoury fillings and budget prices.